Welcome to Cosi -Love

 For my 21st birthday my polish-american friend Alex gifted me a book.
 It was called “Decoding your Kink – Guide to Explore Share and Enjoy Your Wildest Sexual Desires”.
 She thought, I might like it.
 And – I did!

 I knew almost nothing about BDSM at the time.
 I only knew Tantra so far.
-From what I have learned I thought these are opposites.
+From what I had learned I thought these are opposites.
 As I was reading this book, I realized Tantra and Kink actually go very well together.
 I was recommended to go to Seani Love’s workshop “Getting Conscious with Kink”.
 And I fucking loved it!
 A few days after the workshop I sent Seani a message, thanking him for my experience!
 I mentioned the book, I got for my birthday.
 It felt like this workshop was the embodiment of the book.

 He replied – “The author of the book is planing a workshop tour through Europe.
 He will come to Berlin and is looking for an event organiser.
 Can this be you?”